Molt/ue4-vive-modular-pawn-bp/README.md

 Obtains the input values (Thumbstick, Trigger) for each Controller and uses text components to display them alongside the controller.

 Text is coloured based on whether the selected item is beyond it's deadzone or not.

-**NOTE: Currently cannot detect the Grip, or whether the thumbstick is actually being pressed**.

 ### 03_RayTriggerEvents
 Both Controllers fire coloured lines, and lining up with one of the blue spheres and pulling the trigger will quickly shrink and destroy the ball.